 Like their better known counterpart on the Zambezi River, the course is lined with occasionally daunting rapids (grades 1 to 4) and equally dramatic names like Jackie Chan, S-Bend, The Thousand Waves, Washing Machine, Suicide Weir and Mother-in-Law.

 Staying over in cabins on the farm De Keur, guests have many adventure choices besides river rafting.
-They go veld-hiking, mountain biking, bird watching, fishing and, in hot weather, are encouraged to chill out and swim at the base of a waterfall on the Great Brak River.
+They can go veld-hiking, mountain biking, bird watching, fishing and, in hot weather, are encouraged to swim at the base of a waterfall on the Great Brak River.

 But although the outdoor adventure offerings are great, that’s not all you get over a few days with Karoo River Rafting.